 I think it detracts from the overall design a little.

 Despite this small niggle the plastic and rubber construction of the brush feels and looks good.
-The plastic is resilient to the water, bacteria and toothpaste that it will come into contact with.
+The plastic is resilient to the water, bacteria, and toothpaste that it will come into contact with.

-A fully sealed brush it can be used in the shower, rinsed off under a tap etc without issue.
-Avoid complete immersion in water, its not designed to survive such treatment.
+A fully sealed brush it can be used in the shower, rinsed off under a tap, etc without issue.
+Avoid complete immersion in water, it’s not designed to survive such treatment.

-The front of the brush has become a little busier compared to other brushes, but this is in my opinion a step in the right direction.
+The front of the brush has become a little busier compared to other brushes, but this is, in my opinion, a step in the right direction.
 Models like the 3000 have no way of clearly telling you which cleaning mode is active/selected but you can, sort of, with the 8000.

 A break in the plastic body makes way for a tall, essentially rounded rectangle shaped panel.
 Within this is a similarly shaped yet smaller rubber panner in the upper third that has the power button and cleaning mode button.

 Below this are icons for the different cleaning modes, well 5 of the 6 available anyway.
 Daily Clean, the default and go to cleaning mode has no icon.
 Why?!
-It is just odd and confusing as it looks like there are only 5 cleaning modes not the available 6.
+It is just odd and confusing as it looks like there are only 5 cleaning modes, not the available 6.

 Press the power button once to power the brush on and press and hold for 2 seconds to turn the brush off.
 The button requires a firm push, meaning it is difficult to accidentally power on or off.

-To change the cleaning mode it is a case of pressing the cleaning mode button (downwards facing arrow) under the power button and continuing to press until the desired cleaning mode is reached and the indicator illuminated.
+To change the cleaning mode it is a case of pressing the cleaning mode button (downward facing arrow) under the power button and continuing to press until the desired cleaning mode is reached and the indicator illuminated.
 Each cleaning mode is backlit with a white light when selected.

 Gone is the blue light as seen on the Pro 7000 and now it is white light.
 I preferred the blue, but white is probably more appealing to all users in general.

 To switch cleaning modes you must have the brush powered on and cannot press the cleaning mode button to cycle through them before powering the brush on.
-I see why this is but to clearly change mode you need to look at the handle and really need to do this before applying toothpaste and water to the brush head.
+I see why this is but to change mode you need to look at the handle and need to do this before applying toothpaste and water to the brush head.

 Models from other brands allow the cleaning mode to be selected and then the brush powered on.